How UT’s longhorn mascot acquired his famous name. (Not what you think!)

 Above: UT Faculty in academic regalia for the inauguration of President Robert Vinson.

 Most enjoyed the colorful spectacle, with only a few minor disappointments. ”Dr. Joe Gilbert looked quite gorgeous,” explained Professor Harry Benedict, “until somebody caused his feathers to droop by telling him that he had on not a doctor of medicine’s gown but a bachelor of divinity’s.”
 Organizers were quick to adjust the program to include the surprise arrival of Watt Gregory, an 1885 graduate then serving as U.S. Attorney General under Woodrow Wilson (and for whom Gregory Gym is named).
 There was enough pomp and oratory to last all morning.

 After the inauguration, lunch was served on the Forty Acres.
 A boxed meal for 25 cents was available for those who wanted to picnic on the campus.
 Those who preferred to splurge on a more traditional feast crowded into the “Caf,” an unpainted, leaky wooden shack that somehow managed to function as the University Cafeteria.
 The full turkey dinner cost 50 cents.

 The afternoon was reserved for the much-anticipated football bout with the A&M College of Texas.
 A record 15,000 fans packed the wooden bleachers of Clark Field, the University’s first athletic field near 24th Street and Speedway, where the O’Donnell Building and the Gates-Dell Computer Science Complex now stand.

 The scene was a riot of color.
 University supporters waved special orange and white pennants created just for the day, with “Inauguration” and “Nov.
 30-1916” attached to to the wide end (photos above and left).
 Texas Aggie fans proudly sported red, white, and blue ribbons on their lapels.
 (Maroon wouldn’t be used for another decade.)
-Though A&M was favored, the first two quarters were a fierce defensive struggle, and the half ended with the score tied 7–7.
+Though A&M was heavily favored, the first two quarters were a fierce defensive struggle, and the half ended with the score tied 7–7.

 During an extended halftime, yell leaders from both sides each led cheers in honor of the other school.
 The A&M Corps of Cadets, decked out in their formal gray uniforms, took the field and marched in the shape of an enormous “T” to the approval of everyone.